SQL Server Best Practices for SharePoint

 - If you need to recover space, Databases and database files can be shrunk manually by executing the DBCC SHRINKFILE and DBCC SHRINKDATABASE statements.

-- If you are looking to recover the space in quick manner, Set the recovery model to SIMPLE, execute the DBCC SHRINKFILE and then set the recovery model back to FULL.
+- If you are looking to recover the space in a quick manner, Set the recovery model to SIMPLE, execute the DBCC SHRINKFILE, and then set the recovery model back to FULL.

 Other Best Practices and Database Maintenance